peterhinch/micropython-radio/async-radio-pickle/README.md

 ## Mode of operation

 A ``Channel`` instance behaves as follows.
-If it has data to send it attempts to send it immediately.
-How soon it is actually transmitted depends on whether the channel was instantiated with ``master`` set.
-If so, it is transmitted immediately.
-Otherwise it will wait until the master next transmits.
+If it has data to send there may be some latency before transmission occurs.
+This latency depends on the link status and on whether the channel was instantiated with ``master`` set.

-In the event that the master has no data to send it ensures that it can receive data from the slave in a reasonably timely fashion by sending ``None`` once the latency timer has expired.
-Setting the latency timer to short values may not achieve expected results: in the event of communications problems retransmissions take place.
-There is an underlying timeout of 200ms where the link is defined as having failed.
-So there are practical lower limits to the latency, though low values should not cause failure of the driver.

-If the application requires minimum transmission latency in one direction, the ``Channel`` doing the transmission should be instantiated as master.
+If ``master`` was ``False`` transmission will not occur until a block is received from the master.

+If the channel is OK (i.e. the last exchange was successful) the master will pause for 100ms before sending a block.
+It will do this even if it has no data to send, to ensure that the slave can send data if it has an item in its queue.
+So, with reliable radio communications, latency is on the order of 100ms.

+If the last exchange failed the master will wait for a period to allow the slave to time out and will attempt to repeat the failed transfer.
+This can result in arbitrarily long periods of latency depending on the link conditions: if the units have moved out of radio range the delay will persist until this is corrected.

+This will not cause the application code to block: the consequence is that the receive callback will be delayed and the transmit queue may become full.
+The application design should accommodate this possibility.

 # RadioSetup class

 This is intended to facilitate sharing a configuration between devices to reduce the risk of misconfiguration.
-A RadioSetup object may be instantiated and configured in a module common to both ``Channel`` instances.
+A RadioSetup object may be instantiated and configured in a module common to both ``Channel`` instances e.g.
+``myconfig.py``.

 ## Class variable

-``channel`` Defines the radios' carrier frequency.
+``channel`` Defines the radio's carrier frequency.
 This must be identical for both ``Channel`` instances.
 See notes below.

 ## Constructor